harliandi/block-judol-comments/README.md

 Targeted Filtering: Hides comments on YouTube Shorts and Video based on a specific comments pattern.
 Dynamic Content Handling: Uses a MutationObserver to monitor and hide new comments loaded dynamically.
-Customizable: Easily modify the regex to match different username formats if needed.

 ## Installation